 Cargo volume can be expanded to 77.9 cu. ft. with the second row folded flat

 The Honda Sensing suite of advanced safety and driver assistance technologies is standard on all 2019 Passport trims.
 It includes Collision Mitigation Braking System (CMBS) featuring Forward Collison Warning (FCW), Road Departure Mitigation (RDM) including Lane Departure Warning (LDW), Lane Keeping Assistance System (LKAS) and Adaptive Cruise Control (ACC).

-All models are also equipped with Multi-Angle Rearview Camera with overhead bird’s eye view.
+All models are also equipped with a Multi-Angle Rearview Camera with an overhead bird’s eye view.
 Depending on the trim, there is Blind Spot Information and Cross-Traffic Alert is also on offer.

 If you’re interested to know the dimensions, the new Passport measures 4,838 mm in length, 1,996 mm in width and 1,818 mm in height.
 Wheelbase measures 2,794 mm and the AWD gets a ground clearance of 8.4 inches.
 The Passport can tow 3,500 pound capacity on front-wheel drive models and 5,000 pounds on all-wheel drive models when both are equipped with the optional towing package.